 - Have your bank statements in order and keep an eye on your account conduct.
 The lenders will require 3-6 months bank statements and rely on these when building a client profile.
 Avoid unarranged overdraft fees and overspending.

 - Check your savings.
 A number of people achieve their dream of purchasing a first home through the Kiwisaver Withdrawl and First Home Buyer Subsidy.
 If you have been contributing to your Kiwisaver for at least three years you could be eligible.
-You can download a spreadsheet to help organise your budget here.

 - Start the subsidy approval: You can apply for the First Home Buyers Subsidy prior to finding a house - this is valid for 180 days (check out Deposit Subsidy Pre-Approval for more information).
 This is different to the Kiwisaver First Home Saving Withdrawl, and requires an unconditional deal to get the approval.
 You can still request an indication of what you could potentially withdraw emailed/sent to you from your provider.
 This is also required to confirm your deposit amount.